openaustralia/yinyo/site/content/_index.md

     company: OpenAustralia Foundation
     photo: kat.jpg
     text: Yup, Yinyo is fantastic.
-  - name: Matthew Landauer
+  - name: James Polley
-    title: cofounder
+    title: Director
     company: OpenAustralia Foundation
-    photo: matthew.jpg
+    photo: james.jpg
-    text: This is going to make morph.io so much better!
-I wish we had done this *ages* ago.
+    text: Morph made it easy to run our scrapers and consume all the memory and CPU of a single VM.
+Now with Yinyo we can consume all the resources across a whole cluster!
 features:
   - heading: Easy and scaleable
     text: |